robertwijas/billable-rust/README.md

 - [x] add option to show time with minutes
 - [x] calculate optimal weekly and daily pace to hit the goal
 - [x] support show minutes flag in goal hints
+- [ ] adjust first column width to the longest client name
 - [ ] add option to display _Total_ row for all clients
 - [ ] add option to show weekly reports
 - [ ] support holidays (?) or allow to somehow override working days